alcatrazEscapee/Cordy/README.md

 - Along with some basic library collections:
     - `list`: A ring buffer with O(1) index, pop/push front and back.
     - `set`: A collection with unique elements and O(1) `contains` checks, along with insertion-order iteration.
-    - `dict`: A `LinkedHashMap`, a mapping from keys to values with O(1) lookups, along with insertion-order iteration.
+    - `dict`: A mapping from keys to values with O(1) lookups, along with insertion-order iteration.
     - `heap`: A min-heap.
     - `vector`: A `list` variant which behaves elementwise with all basic operators.
 - Expressions should be familiar from most imperative programming languages, as should be operator precedence.